See index to all the chapters for Putting Out the Planetary Fire

 Climate groups need to create their own media, starting with mastering the various social media platforms.
 Understand which demographics pay attention to which platforms.

-In order to generate more media coverage of the issues and groups I believe are important, for more than two decades I have done a weekly public affairs program on various radio stations, often as part of the Pacifica radio network.
-I am a news producer and co-host for a nightly local news program on a community radio station in the Capital District of NY.
-I was a co-founder of our local Hudson-Mohawk Independent Media Center, a worldwide movement that grew out of the Battle in Seattle, the 1999 global justice protest against the World trade Organization (WTO).[1]
+In order to generate more media coverage of the issues and groups I believe are important, for more than two decades I have produced a weekly public affairs program on various radio stations, often as part of the Pacifica Radio Network.
+I am a news producer and co-host for a nightly local news program on a community radio station in New York’s Capital District.
+I am also a co-founder of the Hudson-Mohawk Independent Media Center, the local component of a worldwide movement that grew out of the Battle in Seattle, the 1999 global justice protest against the World Trade Organization (WTO).[1]

 How the Media has Covered Climate